 A Moscow Mule cocktail is sweet and tart with a touch of mint.
 If it’s well-mixed, the flavor of the vodka should be very mild.
 But don’t overdo it when you’re drinking Moscow Mules!
 Even if you can’t taste it, the vodka packs a punch because of its high ABV.

 The exact origin of the name is a little fuzzy, but we know one thing for sure.
 Despite its name, the Moscow Mule originated in America and did not come from Russia.
 The name is a reference to the two main ingredients - vodka and ginger beer.
 Vodka is associated with Russia, and the ginger beer has a kick "like a mule".
 You might also hear the Moscow Mule called a vodka buck.

 Why Use Copper Mugs for Moscow Mules?

-Use the following video to learn how to make the classic Moscow Mule in a copper mug:
+Watch our video to learn how to make the classic Moscow Mule in a copper mug: